rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/af068be08b5d1a422796)
 3. Navigate to `1.a.
 SNAP transaction token request (minimum)`
-4. For more detail please [follow this usage instruction](https://github.com/midtrans/Midtrans-Payment-API-Postman-Collections#usage-instruction).
+4. For more detail please [follow this usage instruction](/en/technical-reference/postman-collection.md).

 <!-- tabs:end -->

 ?> **Optional:** You can customize [transaction_details](https://snap-docs.midtrans.com/#json-objects) data.
 To include data like `customer_details`, `item_details`, etc. It's recommended to send as much detail so on report/dashboard those information will be included.
+Also checkout [advanced feature](/en/snap/advanced-feature.md)

 ### API Response